 This honor is a tribute from Belém City Hall, through the Municipal Secretariat for the Environment (Semma), as a means of recognizing those who have in some way contributed towards improving the city in the environmental area.
 In the first edition in 2009, 12 personalities linked to the environmental cause and environmental conservation and two institutions, including Imazon, received the medal.
 Instituted by Municipal Law nº 7.943, the Marina Silva Medal for Environmental Merit is named in honor of one of the most notable persons dedicated to defending the Amazon.

-The United States Agency for International Development (USAID) gave an award to Imazon (the representative for the prize was researcher Paulo Amaral) for the merit of generating knowledge regarding forest management, combating deforestation, promoting sustainable forest use and efforts at monitoring Amazon forest cover.
-Also mentioned were dissemination of scientific information in a form accessible to communities and the public in general and the focus on preserving the Brazilian Amazon forest.
+The United States Agency for International Development (USAID) gave an award to Imazon (represented by researcher Paulo Amaral) for the merit of generating knowledge regarding forest management, combating deforestation, promoting sustainable forest use and efforts at monitoring Amazon forest cover.
+Also mentioned were disseminating scientific information in a form accessible to communities and the public in general and focusing on preserving the Brazilian Amazon forest.

 Chico Mendes Award

 Organized by the Department for Articulation of Actions in the Amazon (DAAM), linked to the Executive Secretariat at the Environmental Ministry (MMA), the Chico Mendes Award was created in 2002 to value and encourage word directed towards protecting the environment in the Amazon biome.
 The only award given in the State of Pará went to the Amazon Institute of People and the Environment (Imazon), headquartered in Belém.
 The Institute won 1st place in the Non-Governmental Organization category (NGOs), tying with the General Council of the Ticuna Tribe.

 The excellence of the Imazon training program was recognized in 1997 through the Henry Ford Environmental Conservation Award in the Science and Training of Human Resource category.